 Therefore, the donor will not know the identity of the recipient and the recipient will not know the identity of her donor.
 However, the recipient does have the right to receive certain general information (such as age) from the donor.
 Of course, this information will not include identity.

 This implies that the recipient woman or couple cannot choose the donor.
 The medical team will be in charge of the donor-recipient assignment, thus preserving the anonymity of the donation.
 To do so, they will be based on several criteria that we will explain below.

 IVF with donor eggs is probably the most confusing of all fertility treatments, and oftentimes, a misleading one.
 Transparency is one of our strict selection criteria when it comes to recommending fertility clinics to our readers.
 You can create your Fertility Report now to filter clinics based on our selection criteria and get an individual report based on your preferences with answers to your queries and most importantly, to prevent potential frauds.

 The corresponding medical team should try to ensure the greatest possible phenotypic and immunological similarity of the available samples with the recipient woman.

 This means that the medical team must compare the available donor profiles with the recipient to find the best match:

 - Phenotypic: physical characteristics such as height, build, eye color, hair color, skin color, etc.

 In this way, the recipient woman will not be able to make any particular request regarding the donor's physical characteristics.
-However, you will be assigned the one that has similar characteristics to yours.
+However, she will be assigned the one that has similar characteristics to her own.

 This means that it is analyzed if both share any mutation that could result in the birth of a child affected by one of the diseases studied in the test.